jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _The best performance improvement is the transition from the nonworking state to the working state._ — John Ousterhout

-_The fastest algorithm can frequently be replaced by one that is almost as fast and much easier to understand._ — Douglas W. Iones
+_The fastest algorithm can frequently be replaced by one that is almost as fast and much easier to understand._ — Douglas W. Jones

 _Fancy algorithms are slow when n is small, and n is usually small._ — Rob Pike